 The magistrates are ‘lay’ in the sense that they are not qualified in the law.
 They are advised as to the law by the clerk of the court.
 Alternatively, a professional Magistrate called a District Judge, who is qualified in the law will sit alone.
 Whatever the composition of the tribunal the determination of the facts is for the Magistrates alone.
 The court will listen to the evidence of the Crown’s witnesses as they are questioned on behalf of both parties.

 Submission of no case to answer

-At the close of the Crown’s case it is open for the defence to submit that ‘there is no case to answer’.
+At the close of the Crown’s case, it is open for the defence to submit that ‘there is no case to answer’.
 This means that the Crown’s evidence, taken at its highest and even if believed, is not capable of proving the allegation.
 Such a case might occur if a witness under cross-examination had failed to come up to proof (had not given the evidence expected in a material particular), or, had failed to attend, or, if the Crown had overlooked a material element of its case, for example.
 Such a submission should only be made in appropriate circumstances.
-However, if such a submission is successful the Crown’s case would be dismissed and that would be the end of the prosecution.
+However, if the Magistrates accept such a submission the Crown’s case would be dismissed and that would be the end of the prosecution.

 Submissions of no case to answer are only successful in a small minority of cases.
-Usually, there is a case to answer whereupon the case for the defence begins.
+Usually, the Magistrates find that there is a case to answer whereupon the case for the defence begins.
 There is no requirement upon the defence to call evidence as the burden of proof is upon the Crown.
 However, in most cases where there is a case to answer the defendant is likely to be convicted if he calls no evidence.
-Therefore, in most cases the defence does call evidence.
-If the Defendant is to give evidence himself he will do so before calling other defence witnesses who would normally follow him to the witness box.
+Therefore, in most cases, the defence does call evidence.
+If the Defendant is to give evidence himself he will do so before calling other defence witnesses who would normally give evidence after him.